 through to Berlin, the chariots fall into the sea, the mustachioed

-dictator dies in a bedroom in Moscow his clothes soaked in his own
+dictator dies in a bedroom outside Moscow his clothes soaked in his own

 urine-- and everything has gone completely wrong.